t: (504) 556-5530

-In two short years as an associate at the firm, Rebecca Sha has firmly entrenched herself in the Litigation Department through her dedication and never-say-no attitude.
+Rebecca Sha has firmly entrenched herself in the Litigation Department through her dedication and never-say-no attitude.
 Because of her attention to detail and her unending energy, partners assign Rebecca to a diverse caseload because they know that she will be able to quickly learn the details of the case and ramp up quickly.

 Rebecca is a litigation associate and joined the firm in 2013.
 She practices in a broad range of commercial litigation matters, including employment, insurance, and securities law.